 COURSE OF THE DISEASE

-Paroxysms of abdominal pain, debilitating fatigue, dyspnea, deepening of jaundice (total bilirubin 21 mg/dL, direct bilirubin 14.4 mg/dL), worsening of renal function (creatinine 2.2 mg/dL), anemia (Hb 7.6 g/dL) and thrombocytopenia (80 × 109/L) developed over the next 8 weeks and the patient became bedridden.
+Paroxysms of abdominal pain, debilitating fatigue, dyspnea, deepening of jaundice (total bilirubin 21 mg/dL, direct bilirubin 14.4 mg/dL), worsening of renal function (creatinine 2.2 mg/dL), anemia (Hb 7.6 g/dL), and thrombocytopenia (80 × 109/L) developed over the next 8 weeks, and the patient became bedridden.
 Vaccination for Neisseria meningitis was performed as a prophylaxis for future therapy with eculizumab.

 TREATMENT

-Eculizumab was initiated at a regular dosing for patients with PNH (600 mg weekly for the first 5 wk followed by 900 mg biweekly thereafter).
+Eculizumab was initiated at a regular dosing for patients with PNH (600 mg weekly for the first 5 weeks followed by 900 mg biweekly thereafter).

 OUTCOME AND FOLLOW-UP

-Three months following eculizumab initiation no more therapeutic paracentesis of ascitic fluid was required and diuretics were administered.
-Serum bilirubin, LDH, hemoglobin, reticulocyte count improved gradually (Figure 2).
-Renal function, serum bilirubin, LDH and platelets normalized six months following initiation of eculizumab.
-One year later diuretics were stopped without reappearance of the ascites.
+Three months following eculizumab initiation, no more therapeutic paracentesis of ascitic fluid was required and diuretics were administered.
+Serum bilirubin, LDH, hemoglobin, and reticulocyte count improved gradually (Figure 2).
+Renal function, serum bilirubin, LDH, and platelets normalized 6 months following initiation of eculizumab.
+One year later, diuretics were stopped without reappearance of the ascites.
 No direct antiglobulin test was evident during follow-up.
 Anticoagulation treatment with enoxaparin was continued during hospitalization and follow-up.

 DISCUSSION